guysentinel/s1_manager/README.md

 1. Insert the management console address - Example:
 Https://abc-corp.sentinelone.net
-2. Enter the API token for the user
+2. Enter the API token for the user -
 Note: The script will use the user credentials according to the permissions assigned
 3. Add proxy address (if exist)
-4. On-prem customers that use self-sign certificate will need to uncheck the "Use SSL" option before the log-in
+4. On-prem customers that use self-sign certificate will need to uncheck the "Use SSL" option before the "Submit"

 # NOTE: To use pyinstaller to move it to onefile, we need to import the babel.numbers module as well -
 pyinstaller --hidden-import babel.numbers --icon=s1-favicon-big.ico --onefile s1_manager.py